paspao/paspaola.it/_posts/2019-09-09-Kafka-in-one-container.md

 ---

-A lot of time I need an instance of Kafka for development purpose - if you develop services in a microservice architecture you know my problem! - but the lastest version of Kafka needed an instance of Zookeeper to start, this is very frustrating, you need a docker-compose only to make a test.
+In many situations, I need an instance of Kafka for development purpose - if you develop services in a microservice architecture you know my problem! - but the lastest version of Kafka needs an instance of Zookeeper to start, this is very frustrating, you need a docker-compose only to make a test.

-In most cases you don't need a cluster to test your work, so I have created a docker image containing Zookeeper and Kafka together, the container starts an instance of **supervisor** that manage the processes life.
+In most cases you don't need a cluster to test your work, so I have created a docker image containing Zookeeper and Kafka together, the container starts one instance of **supervisor** that manage the processes life.

 I show you how step-by-step:

-In first place I download a stable version of Kafka from [https://kafka.apache.org/](https://kafka.apache.org/), then I write this Dockerfile:
+Download a stable version of Kafka from [https://kafka.apache.org/](https://kafka.apache.org/), then:

 ```docker
 FROM adoptopenjdk/openjdk11-openj9